Treating Sleep Apnea

 As dentists, we examine and access the mouths and airways of patients to accurately identify risks and problem areas.
 We’re very familiar with the symptoms of sleep apnea, with even some of our own team members diagnosed with the disease.
 We can either refer you to a sleep study clinic or provide you with a self-administered diagnostic device to use at home.
 While most individuals are referred to a local hospital for an overnight study, the equipment we use enables for more streamlined and comfortable treatment.
 These home devices are determined to be highly accurate, ideally suited to mild or moderate cases.
 For more severe instances of sleep apnea, we still suggest that you reconsider CPAP machines as patients with such symptoms are at a higher risk.

 Sleep apnea is often underdiagnosed, leaving many who don’t even know that they have the disease at risk every night they go to sleep.
 At Yazdani Family Dentistry, we can help with a range of treatment solutions, professional and knowledgeable service, and a commitment to your well-being.
-Contact us today to learn more about our treatments — we’d be happy to hear from you!

 - Do you snore loudly?